dylsteck/dylsteck/app/blog/posts/embedded-apps.md

 This is exactly why embedded apps are exploding—they route around the damage.
 You can't reject a Telegram mini app.
 You can't tell someone their Frame "isn't app-like."
 The distribution is permissionless.

-1. **Context is king**: When you open a mini app in Telegram or a Frame in Farcaster, it already knows who you are.
+**2. Context is king**: When you open a mini app in Telegram or a Frame in Farcaster, it already knows who you are.
 No more sign-up flows, no more connecting wallets, no more OAuth dances.
 The app just works because it inherits the platform's context.

-2. **Network effects on steroids**: When someone shares a mini app in a group chat or social feed, everyone can instantly use it.
+**3. Network effects on steroids**: When someone shares a mini app in a group chat or social feed, everyone can instantly use it.
 No app store links, no downloads, no friction.
 Just tap and go.

 ## Crypto's embedded ecosystem